What exactly does good content management look like in the RFP world? It’s a trifecta of resources, data, and process.

 The common thread with good RFP content management involves ownership and accessibility.
 Identify owners early on in the process and divvy up responsibilities among a set of core admins.

-An internal contact will be the first line of defense with questions, while another admin will handle moderation workflow to ensure content in the answer library is being cleaned, amended, and deduplicated.
+An internal contact will be the first line of defense with questions, while another admin will handle moderation workflow to ensure content in the Content Library is being cleaned, amended, and deduplicated.
 A common mistake for teams is assigning too many moderators—don’t overmanage, just manage the content well.

 Your SMEs (Subject Matter Experts) are also owners of specific sections of an RFP response.
 With RFP software, an admin can assign content to the correct SMEs so they can avoid viewing parts of the proposal that don’t concern them.
 Managing content is a happier time for everyone if they have this level of accessibility.